 The campus of The American University in Dubai is the material expression of the university's Mission and character.
-Two words come to mind in describing this campus - American and world-class: "American" because of its sobriety and Jeffersonian architectural rigor, "world-class" because of the notable quality of the physical plant and accompanying facilities.
+Two words come to mind in describing this campus - American and world-class: "American" because of its sobriety and Jeffersonian architectural rigor, "world-class" because of the notable quality of the campus and accompanying facilities.

 Indeed, the facilities that comprise the multi-edifice campus are nothing less than impressive, whether they be found in the academic wings, student and faculty housing or administrative complex.
-Specifically, 15 buildings dot the campus today, a Student Center, housing indoor sports facilities, food-court, 50 offices and 20 classrooms/labs - in addition to several other amenities - being the latest addition.
+Specifically, 15 buildings dot the campus today, a Student Center, housing indoor sports facilities, food-court, 50 offices and 20 classrooms/labs - in addition to several other amenities.